LYuan22/DupeFinder/README.md

 **SETUP**

-Download all the files as a zip and make sure all of the files are in the same folder and run DupeFinder.exe
+Download the DupeFinder.exe file and run it.

 You should see this window